 Muscle and Joint Pain

 This has lead many to believe that the cause or symptoms can lay dormant in the human body until triggered.
 Even the exact cause or trigger can go undetected throughout a person's life.
 Because of this the average human being will no doubt experience the symptoms but will be unaware of what the cause is until it is too late.

 At this time there are 80 to 100 known autoimmune diseases, with at least 40 suspect diseases.
 They are chronic and can be life threatening.
 They usually last a lifetime.
 The vast majority of those afflicted are under the age of 35 when first diagnosed.
 Most people can go there entire lives, and never have any signs or symptoms.

-The average person is unaware that autoimmune diseases even exist.
+The average person is unaware that an autoimmune disease even exist.
 Because of this, the signs and symptoms listed above can often go undetected or misdiagnosed.